RowboTony/vultisig-vibes/README.md

 ### Final Thought

-Vultisig didn’t just build something cool.
+Vultisig didn’t just build something cool.<br>
-Vultisig built the missing piece.
+Vultisig built the missing piece.<br>

-So I didn’t treat this like a design gig.
+So I didn’t treat this like a design gig.<br>
-I treated it like a legacy.
+I treated it like a legacy.<br>
 One I want to be part of.

 Respectfully,